questdb/c-questdb-client/DEPENDENCY.md

 Examples below will use a dummy name of `CHOSEN_RELEASE_TAG` that you will have to substitute for one of these tag names.
-During development you may also substitute it to a specific commit or just `main`, but we don't recommend this for production use.
+During development you may also substitute it to a specific commit or just `main`, but we don't recommend running non-tagged code for production use.

 ## Getting notified of new releases